MicrosoftDocs/dynamics-365-intelligent-order-management/topics/power-bi-dashboards.md

 Dynamics 365 Intelligent Order Management includes a set of dashboards embedded into the user interface that are based on Power BI technology.
 The Power BI dashboards provide longer-range insights into the order and fulfillment data moving through the app.

-The Intelligent Order Management license allows you to view your data in the Power BI based dashboards, so you don't have to obtain additional licenses to view the dashboards.
+The Intelligent Order Management license allows you to view your data in the Power BI-based dashboards, so you don't have to obtain additional licenses to view the dashboards.

 > [!NOTE]
 > There's a known issue with trial environments.
 Deploying embedded Power BI is currently not supported by the platform.